-Having spent 14 years on the books at Arsenal, Conor Henderson could have been forgiven for believing he was well equipped for a good career in the Football League after failing to make the Gunners’ first team.
+When Conor Henderson left Arsenal after 14 years in 2013, he could have been forgiven for believing he was well equipped for at least a good career in the Football League.
 But the reality was quite different.

-Arsene Wenger said he was “technically at the level” required to make it at Arsenal, while Jack Wilshere described him as the “next Irish superstar”, but Henderson damaged his knee ligaments that summer and never played for the club again.
+Arsene Wenger said he was “technically at the level” required to make it at the club, while Jack Wilshere described him as the “next Irish superstar”, but Henderson damaged his knee ligaments that summer and never played for the club again.

-He left Emirates Stadium for Hull City in 2013, aged 21, but the midfielder struggled to adapt to football away from his boyhood club, failing to break into the Tigers’ XI before enduring spells at Crawley Town and Grimsby Town which were only marginally more successful.
+He left for Hull City in 2013, aged 21, but the midfielder struggled to adapt to football away from his boyhood club, failing to break into the Tigers’ XI, before enduring spells at Crawley Town and Grimsby Town which were only marginally more successful.

 “I was nearly 22 (when I left Arsenal) and I’d only made one appearance so it was a feeling that I had to go, not wanting to go,” Henderson says.

-“But for the next three or four years I found it hard to adapt to what other clubs want and they way they play.
+“But for the next three or four years I found it hard to adapt to what other clubs want and the way they play.